-Master of Arts, (Education), Stanford University, Palo Alto, CA
+Master of Arts, (Education), Stanford University, Palo Alto, California

 Bachelor of Arts, (Geography and East Asian Studies), University of California, Los Angeles

-Otis College of Art and Design, (Ceramics), Los Angeles, CA
+Otis College of Art and Design, (Ceramics), Los Angeles, California

 International Christian University, Tokyo, Japan